• Skip to primary navigation

 It is tempting to purchase prepped produce such as various salad mixes, but they come at a costly price.

-Instead, purchase heads of lettuce and other produce such as carrots, celery, cabbage, etc. Prep them by washing and cutting them, and then store produce in an airtight container for the week.
+Instead, purchase heads of lettuce and other produce such as carrots, celery, cabbage, etc. Prep them by washing and cutting them, and then store the produce in an airtight container for the week.

 Pro Tip: Be sure to use a lettuce spinner to get the excess water off the lettuce so that it does not wilt during the week.